arnavgautam/TreeHacks2015/HOLs/HOL-BuildingAppsWithCaching/HOL.md

 	_WebRole properties_

 1. In the **Settings** tab, add a new setting named _StorageClient_.
-Set the type to _Connection String_ and click on the ellipsis on the right side of the row.
+Set the type to _Connection String_ and click the ellipsis on the right side of the row.

 	![StorageClient settings](Images/storageclient-settings.png?raw=true "StorageClient settings")